IchiruTake/xyops/docs/alerts.md

 - Prefer relative thresholds when available (e.g., compare load to `cpu.cores`).
 - Use `bytes()`/`pct()`/`number()` to produce readable messages in notifications.
 - Overlay alerts on monitors users already watch to provide context.
-- Use group-level `alert_actions` for standard responses (e.g., page an on-call channel) and keep per-alert actions focused on specifics.
+- Use group-level alert actions for standard responses (e.g., page an on-call channel) and keep per-alert actions focused on specifics.
-- Consider `limit_jobs` for conditions that would degrade runtime reliability (e.g., disk full, high I/O wait).
+- Consider limiting jobs for conditions that would degrade runtime reliability (e.g., disk full, high I/O wait).

 ## Privileges